pjachim/ExplodingHam/docs/tutorials/compression_knn.md

 ## Introduction

-The `CompressionKNN` classifier is one of the most powerful tools in ExplodingHam.
-It leverages information theory and Kolmogorov complexity to classify data without any feature engineering.
+The `CompressionKNN` leverages compression algorithms to classify data without any feature engineering.
 This tutorial will show you how to use it effectively.

 ## Table of Contents